Introduction

 We proceed that way with each of the questions, until we have a list.
 This is the ideal information set that we’d love to have.
 However, we very rarely get everything we want, and we need to adjust to what is available.
 We bring the real world into our process, and identify the information that we can actually obtain and that comes the closest to our ideal.

-Focusing on the first component question, as an example, we come up with this:
+Focusing on the first component question, as an example, we come up with this information that we can access:

 - A spreadsheet of our customers, and how much they spent with us during the year.